 - Rub the white crayon back and forth and up and down across the black paper until a spider web appears

-Tips for Using Spider Web Rubbing Template
+Tips for This Spider Web Activity For Preschoolers

 Of course, this activity could be changed up to go along with almost any theme, I’m thinking turkeys at Thanksgiving, snowmen, hearts- the sky’s the limit!